gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 }
 ```

-may become asynchronous using the `AsyncMonitor`:
+may be translated to asynchronous using the `AsyncMonitor`:

 ``` C#
 class NewCode